 One of the best ways to grow additional breadfruit trees is by propagation of breadfruit cuttings.
 Don’t take cuttings from branch shoots.
 Breadfruit is propagated from shoots growing from the roots.
 You can stimulate more root shoots by uncovering a root.

-Pick root shoots that are at least an inch (2.5 cm) in diameter, and cut a segment some 9 inches (22 cm.) long.
+Pick root shoots that are at least an inch (2.5 cm) in diameter and cut a segment some 9 inches (23 cm.) long.
 You’ll use these root shoots for breadfruit tree propagation.

 Dip the cut end of each shoot into potassium permanganate solution.
 This coagulates the latex in the root.
 Then, in order to start rooting the breadfruit cutting, plant the shoots horizontally in sand.

 Keep the shoots in a shady area, watered daily, until calluses form.
-This may take anywhere from 6 weeks to 5 months.
-Then you should transplant them to pots and water them daily until the plants are 2 feet (60 cm.) tall.
+This may take anywhere from six weeks to five months.
+Then you should transplant them to pots and water them daily until the plants are 2 feet (61 cm.) tall.

 When this happens, transplant each cutting to its final location.
 Don’t be too anxious for fruit.
 It will be some seven years before the young plant fruits.